 - Installing energy-efficient equipment and finding other smart ways to reduce your energy usage in business.

 - Downsizing your equipment to fit the job.
 Equipment that’s larger than it needs to be can unnecessarily increase demand.

 - Rescheduling your company’s most energy-intensive activities at lower-load times of the day.
 That way, you can even out your usage and reduce any high spikes in demand.

 2. Invest in a commercial solar energy system

-A great way to bring down demand charges is to invest in a commercial solar panel system, which generates electricity directly from the sun—often during peak usage hours—and subsequently reduces your demand from the grid, and potentially your peak power requirement.
+A great way to bring down demand charges is to invest in a commercial solar panel system, which generates electricity directly from the sun—often during peak usage hours.
+This subsequently reduces your demand from the grid and potentially lowers your peak power requirement.

 Keep in mind, however, that a single spike in demand—on a cloudy day or at night, for example, when the solar system is not at full production—will trigger the same high demand charge for the entire month* as if the solar system were not installed.
 That’s where commercial solar storage can help.